oracle-livelabs/em-omc/enterprise-manager/emcc/fleet-maintenance-hub/em-fleet-maintenance-hub.md

     ![](images/OH-Patchdetails-2953.png " OH Patch details ")

+    However, we have not used this Oracle Home to create the gold images.
+This is just for reference.
+Instead of export-import, you can patch this Oracle Home to required patch sets and use emcli to create gold images.

 ## Task 5: Subscribe Database

+1. Before we start the update process, lets execute some scripts to ensure that the lab is fir to execute the required steps.
+    Script 1 will be to unsubscribe	sales.subnet.vcn.oraclevcn.com database

-1. Lets review tile 1 and find out details of databases which are not subscribed to any of the gold images.
+Lets review tile 1 and find out details of databases which are not subscribed to any of the gold images.

     ![](images/Subscribe-homepage.png "Subscribe home page")